Stud-KK/AI-Expiry-tracker-and-meal-suggestion-System/README.md

 ## 📜 License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the license.

 ---